 - Cryptid Episode: "Little Bigfoot" has Sam trying to rescue a young Bigfoot working as a busboy and return him to the wild.
 It turns out he isn't a Bigfoot, just the son of a sideshow freak.

-- Demonic Dummy: Deadly Dangly Deever.
+- Demonic Dummy: Deadly Dangly Deever, a Howdy Doody expy.
 However, the original Dangly Deever (who averts the trope) is still around, and he helps Sam and Max round up his evil doppelganger.

-- Establishing Series Moment: In the first episode, there's a "Last time, on Sam And Max", showing them in a bottle being poked by a nerd, having a wedding (Sam as the bride and Max as the groom), fighting an octopus underwater, riding a boar in the jungle, and parodying the The Lion King intro just before the rock breaks, it's as if the show was saying, "Yeah, the intro didn't convince you this was gonna be crazy?
-Now do you think it's crazy?".
+- Establishing Series Moment: In the first episode, there's a "Last time, on Sam & Max", showing them shrunken down and trapped in a bottle being poked by a nerd, having a wedding (Sam as the bride and Max as the groom), fighting an octopus underwater, riding a boar in the jungle, and parodying the The Lion King intro, with the rock breaking, to sell the series' wacky tone.

 - Everyone Has Standards: Normally, Sam is willing to look the other way for Lorne, despite sharing Max's dislike of him as he knows Lorne is relatively harmless.
 However, when Lorne hijacked a blimp full of innocent Austrians and acted like he was being controlled by a villain into ramming into the Statue of Liberty in his second appearance as an excuse to hang out with the Freelance Police, he doesn't hesitate to have him arrested.